zxie/surgical/ros_prosilica/README.md

 > interfacing with the Prosilica GC1290 cameras.
 ROS provides a very handy
 > package within the `camera_drivers` stack for [Prosilica cameras](http://www.ros.org/wiki/prosilica_camera).

+## Installation

+First get ROS off of the Willow Garage website.
+Currently we use Diamondback.
+Then install some other packages:
+1. `sudo apt-get install ros-diamondback-camera-drivers`.
+2. `sudo apt-get install ros-diamondback-camera-pose`.
+3. Add the following to your `~/.bashrc`:
+   `export ROS_PACKAGE_PATH=~/rll/surgical/ros_prosilica:/opt/ros/diamondback:
+   $ROS_PACKAGE_PATH`.

 ## Calibration

 Camera calibration uses two packages, `camera_calibration` (for intrinsics) and